 Customers who love your company -- your true believers -- say that they "can't live without it."
 They shop more often, buy more, tell others about it, and -- most importantly - are less price sensitive.
 Customers who hate your company spread negative emotions to stop others from doing business with you.

 Any customer strategy that does not account for this phenomenon in human nature is flawed.
-The Gallup Customer Engagement Score (Gallup CES) is a concise survey comprised of three actionable items with the most conclusive links to crucial customer outcomes.
-The Gallup CES categorizes customers into three distinct groups: fully engaged, indifferent, and actively disengaged.
+The Gallup CE3 is a concise survey comprised of three actionable items with the most conclusive links to crucial customer outcomes.
+The Gallup CE3 categorizes customers into three distinct groups: fully engaged, indifferent, and actively disengaged.

-The three items that produce the Gallup Customer Engagement Score (Gallup CES) are:
+The three items of the Gallup CE3 are:

 - Company always delivers on what they promise.

 - I feel proud to be a Company customer.

 - Company is the perfect company for people like me.

 According to our research, customers who are fully engaged represent a 23% premium in terms of share of wallet, profitability, revenue, and relationship growth over the average customer.
 And when we look at engagement in specific industries, we find even more evidence of its impact.
 For example: